The next round is here!

 The Power of the Arts in the context of the Corona Pandemic

 In light of the corona pandemic and the restrictions it has imposed, the continued existence of many cultural organizations and artists is acutely threatened.
-It is especially smaller and lesser-known yet no less committed and meaningful projects that are being hit very hard by this crisis.
+Particularly smaller and lesser-known but no less committed and still meaningful projects are negatively affected by the crisis.
 That’s why The Power of the Arts has adapted its approach to reflect the current challenges without changing the essence of the award.
 A total of 200,000 euros in funding will be distributed among ten projects, instead of the usual four, in order to help even more creative artists in their important work.
-Furthermore, applications can now be submitted for projects that are already in progress and not only for future projects.
+Furthermore, not only future project can apply but also those that are already in progress.

 We believe in The Power of the Arts